OxCone1/Dev-Academy/README.md

 ## [💾 LIVE BACKEND DEMO](https://academy-server-2023.herokuapp.com/)
 ❕ Plesae note that the apps are hosted on Heroku servers, so it might take some time wake them up. ❕

+❕ Testing logic, documentation and tests themselves were completed after the project deadline.
+If they will not count towards application, please still [check them out](#🔍-testing). ❕

 &nbsp;
 # Tech Stack
 ## Frontend